 When you have heart or vascular issues, diagnostic testing is a crucial step in finding the right treatment.
-At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, and a third office in Kingwood, Texas, the team of experts performs noninvasive diagnostic testing on-site to find the answers you need fast.
+At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, Pearland, Texas, and an office in Kingwood, Texas, the team of experts performs noninvasive diagnostic testing on-site to find the answers you need fast.
 Call the office nearest you or book an appointment online.

 Heart diagnostic testing involves noninvasive in-office procedures to check on your heart function and health.
 The team may recommend these tests if you’re having symptoms like chest pain and shortness of breath, if you’re at risk for heart problems, or if you have a history of heart disease.

 An EKG records your heart’s electrical activity.
 Most EKGs are stress tests, in which you exercise on a treadmill to increase your heart activity.
 But, if you’re unable to do a stress test for medical reasons, a nuclear stress test produces the same results with injected drugs.